 One Year Old Activities for Playful Fun

-These play ideas for 1 year olds will keep keep your baby…I mean, your toddler…busy all day long!
-For best results, engage with your child with the following techniques:
+These play ideas for 1 year olds will keep your baby…or toddler…busy all day long!
+For best results, engage your child with the following techniques:

 - Be present – put away both your & their screens!